cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 preloaded stack in its local filesystem.
 One thus is not able to stop shipping/delivering the outdated, insecure stack anymore without causing downtimes to all apps still using it.

-### Adoption Timelines

-Currently a stack is only shipped ever 4 years skipping one LTS version of ubuntu entirely.
-This creates a situation where the old stack e.g.
-CFLinuxFS3 is flagged as unsecure at roughly the same time the new stack CFLinuxFS4 is available.
-This forces users to adopt it in a very small timeframe if they still want to receive security updates for their existing workload.
-In the last migration from CFLinuxFS3 to CFLinuxFS4 it turned out also the buildpacks need time to adopt -- then the customers to the new buildpacks for which the time there was far too short.

 ## Motivation